 Who we are

 The Landmark Society of Western New York, Inc., is one of the nation’s oldest and most active historic preservation organizations.
 It is a not-for-profit membership organization dedicated to preserving, interpreting, and fostering interest in the architectural, historical and cultural heritage of our region.
-The Landmark Society’s service area covers nine Western New York counties: Genesee, Livingston, Monroe, Ontario, Orleans, Seneca, Wayne, Wyoming, and Yates.
+The Landmark Society’s service area covers nine counties in western New York centered on the City of Rochester.